tyecode/tyecode-portfolio/README.md

   - **Server-Side Rendering (SSR)** with Express for fast initial loads.
   - **Code-Splitting** with `React.lazy` and `Suspense`.
   - **Critical Asset Preloading** for optimal rendering.
+  - **Vercel Optimized** for global CDN and edge functions.
 - **Accessibility (A11y)**: Built to be WCAG 2.1 AA compliant, ensuring an inclusive experience for all users.
 - **Fully Responsive**: A mobile-first design that adapts beautifully to any screen size.
 - **PWA Ready**: Includes a web manifest for a native-like app experience.
 - **No-JS Fallback**: Provides a complete, accessible experience even if JavaScript is disabled.
+- **Production Ready**: Configured for Vercel deployment with automatic HTTPS and global CDN.

 ## 🛠️ Technology Stack